-The LMRWD is leading a large-scale bank stabilization project along the Minnesota River in Eden Prairie, MN.
-The steep slopes along this area of the river are eroding quickly and action is needed to protect both the river and bluff properties.
-The LMRWD was awarded \$2.75 million in legislative funding to construct the project, which will be matched by District funds.
+The LMRWD is leading a large-scale bank stabilization project along the Minnesota River in Eden Prairie, Minnesota.
+The steep slopes along this area of the river are eroding quickly, and action is needed to protect both the river and bluff properties.
+The project was awarded \$2.75 million in legislative funding, which will be matched by LMRWD funds.
 Hennepin County also awarded a grant to advance this work.
-Learn more on page 9.